 In recognition of Alcohol Awareness Month, ALE special agents conducted statewide educational outreach programs along with an enforcement operation.
-On April 21, 2023, ALE special agents charged 112 people with 261 charges for alcohol, drugs, and firearms.
+On, ALE special agents charged 112 people with 261 charges for alcohol, drugs, and firearms.
 Across the state, ALE special agents worked collectively to reduce alcohol related crimes in and around ABC-licensed and unlicensed illegal businesses.

 In the weeks leading up to the operation, as a part of Alcohol Awareness Month, ALE special agents conducted 21 educational programs to 353 owners and employees of ABC-licensed businesses across the state.
 The educational outreach programs included Be A Responsible Seller/Server (B.A.R.S.) and Stop Alcohol Violence through employee Education (S.A.V.E.).
 These trainings covered common ABC laws, rules, and regulations, responsible alcoholic beverage sales, recognizing fake or fraudulent identifications, and best practices for deterring criminal activity and making businesses safe for both patrons and employees.